Room Reservations

 6

-You can see a list of your Room Bookings in My Reservations.
-From here, you can easily see all of your bookings plus whether or not library staff have approved them.
+You can see a list of your Room Reservations in My Reservations.
+From here, you can easily see all of your reservations plus whether or not library staff have approved them.

-Why do I have to pick a room layout when booking a meeting room?
+Why do I have to pick a room layout when reserving a meeting room?

 The room layout determines the capacity of the room.
-When you select a layout, our room booking system will tell you how many people you can have in that room at one time.
+When you select a layout, our room reservation system will tell you how many people you can have in that room at one time.

-Why do I have to fill out a ‘Region of Waterloo Library Request for Room Reservation and Acknowledgement of Terms and Conditions’ form when booking a meeting room?
+Why do I have to fill out a ‘Region of Waterloo Library Request for Room Reservation and Acknowledgement of Terms and Conditions’ form when reserving a meeting room?

-We have each person booking a meeting room fill out this form for two reasons:
+We have each person reserving a meeting room fill out this form for two reasons:

 1. To make sure they understand the Terms and Conditions required to be followed when using the space.